ultralightbeam/project-2_CNNs-on-traffic-signs/writeup_template.md

 ![alt text][im_after]

+The normalization is done here for easy porting of standard NN architectures -- because existing NN architectures commonly assume normalization of data, the normalization eliminates the need for tuning hyperparameters from scratch.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.